darinz/DL/01_Math/15_information_theory.md

 **Code Annotations:**
 - Calculates and visualizes mutual information for correlated variables.
 - Shows how mutual information increases with correlation.
+- Demonstrates the relationship between joint and marginal distributions.
+- **Try it:** Change the correlation coefficient to see how MI changes!

 ---